 Living With Unrequited Love

 Unrequited love is not something that can go away when we would want it to.
-We so wish it worked that way though.
+We wish it worked that way though.
 So when you cannot see any light at the end of the tunnel, the only way to go about it is through.

 Coping with unrequited love might be one of the hardest things anyone has to do in their entire life.
 It is when your body and mind are telling you that you are in love and they are in sync to intensify your love, but only your sane, rational mind knows that nothing is going to come out of it.
+Yet, something about one-sided love keeps us hooked.

 As heart-wrenching as it may sound, there is never any foolproof way that will tell you how to deal with unrequited love or tell you how to lessen your pain.
 But as someone who has been through it more than once, here are 6 things that happen when you are in “one-sided love.”